Skip to main content

 The Haas control uses Fanuc-compatible G-code, so operators familiar with Fanuc programming can transition to Haas with minimal retraining.
 Haas adds its own proprietary features:

 • Intuitive Programming System (IPS): Conversational programming that generates G-code from fill-in-the-blank prompts.
-Useful for simple parts programmed at the machine.

 • Visual Programming System (VPS): Graphical interface for creating programs with visual feedback.
 More capable than IPS for complex parts.

 • Next Generation Control (NGC): The current-generation Haas control with improved processing speed, better graphics, Wi-Fi connectivity, and expanded memory.
-NGC machines run noticeably smoother than older-generation Haas controls.

-• Probing and work offset: Built-in probing cycles and wireless probing support are standard or optional on all current Haas machines.
+• Probing and work offset: Built-in probing cycles and wireless probing support standard or optional on all current Haas machines.

 Haas Strengths